z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 ```
 The mantissa, when the hidden bit is added in, is 24-bits long and has a value in the range of in decimal of 1.000 to 1.9999...

-Too match the Intel 8087 or IEEE 754 32-bit format we use bias of 127.
+To match the Intel 8087 or IEEE 754 32-bit format we use bias of 127.

 Examples of numbers: